-- Apply knowledge of computing and mathematics appropriate to the discipline. - Analyze a problem, and identify and define the computing requirements appropriate to its solution. - Design, implement, and evaluate a computer-based system, process, component, or program to meet desired needs. - Communicate effectively with others to accomplish a common goal. - Explain professional, ethical, legal, security and social issues and responsibilities. - Communicate effectively with a range of audiences. - Analyze the local and global impact of computing on individuals, organizations and society. - Engage in continuing professional development. - Use current techniques, skills, and tools necessary for computing practice. - Apply mathematical foundations, algorithmic principles, and computer science theory in the modeling and design of computer-based systems in a way that demonstrates comprehension of the tradeoffs involved in design choices. - Apply design and development principles in the construction of software systems of varying complexity.
+- Apply knowledge of computing and mathematics appropriate to the discipline. - Analyze a problem and identify and define the computing requirements appropriate to its solution. - Design, implement, and evaluate a computer-based system, process, component, or program to meet desired needs. - Communicate effectively with others to accomplish a common goal. - Explain professional, ethical, legal, security and social issues and responsibilities. - Communicate effectively with a range of audiences. - Analyze the local and global impact of computing on individuals, organizations and society. - Engage in continuing professional development.

+- Use current techniques, skills, and tools necessary for computing practice. - Apply mathematical foundations, algorithmic principles, and computer science theory in the modeling and design of computer-based systems in a way that demonstrates comprehension of the tradeoffs involved in design choices. - Apply design and development principles in the construction of software systems of varying complexity.

-CSC 111 Foundations of Computing and Program Design 4
+CSC 111 Foundations of Computing I 4

 CSC 112 Assembly Language 4

 CSC 202 Calculus for Computer Sciences I 4

+CSC 210 Operating Systems and Security 4

-CSC 212 Intermediate Object Oriented Programming 4
+CSC 212 Intermediate Object-Oriented Programming 4

+CSC 240 Network Fundamentals 4

 CSC 310 Advanced Programming Topics 4

 ITM 205 Object Oriented Programming 4

-CSC 230 Data Structures and Algorithms 4
+CSC 312 Data Structures and Algorithms in Programming 4

 CSC 316 Database Systems I 4

-CSC 325 Operating Systems and Environments 4

 CSC 330 Computer System Architecture 4

-CSC 340 Networking and Data Communications 4

 CSC 416 Information Security and Technology in Society 4

 CSC 424 Software Engineering 4

 ITM 426 Systems Analysis and Design I 4

 CSC 425 BSCS Integrative Project (Capstone) 4